-Indexation is calculated in accordance with the provisions contained in s.321 of the Act.
+Indexation is calculated in accordance with the provisions contained in s 321 of the Electoral Act.

-For the 2013 election the funding rate was 248.800 cents per eligible vote.1
+For the 2016 federal election the funding rate was 262.784 cents per eligible vote.1

-Election funding is an entitlement under the Act once the prescribed eligibility criteria have been met.
-The Act does not require those who have met the eligibility criteria to provide evidence that funds were either committed or spent in the running of an election campaign.
+Election funding is an entitlement under the Electoral Act once the prescribed eligibility criteria have been met.
+The Electoral Act does not require those who have met the eligibility criteria to provide evidence that funds were either committed or spent in the running of an election campaign.